A Brief History of Gold Jewellery

 The gold standard system is not currently used by any government as it became clear that the gold standard was unable to hold up during times of economic turbulence.
 Since the end of the gold standard, the production and price of gold has only increased demand and it is unlikely the adoration of gold will end any time soon.

 Alongside the historical value of gold jewellery, there are several further qualities that make it a perfect metal for exquisite jewellery.
-One particular reason is that it is the least reactive of all metals.
-This means it does not react with atmospheric moisture or oxygen, so it is less likely to rust or corrode.
+One particular reason is that it is the least reactive of all metals, meaning it does not react with atmospheric moisture or oxygen, so it is less likely to rust or corrode.

-Gold's malleability allows it to be moulded into various shapes and designs — perfect for creating intricate jewellery pieces.
-It is also renowned for its high resale value, making gold one of the best investments you can make.
+Gold's malleability allows it to be moulded into various shapes and designs — perfect for creating intricate jewellery pieces and only adding to the lustrous look that gold is renowned for.
+The high resale value of gold also makes it one of the best investments you can buy.

 Following a period of gold being less sought-after during the first half of the 1900s, the extravagant styles of the 1950s, 60s, 70s and 80s meant that yellow gold became extremely popular again within the fashion industry.
 Yellow and white gold is still hugely popular today, from statement men’s gold chains to gold earrings, gold jewellery can be worn for any occasion in a range of different styles.